raspberrypilearning/sense-hat-pong/en/step_6.md

 if event.action == 'pressed':
 ```

-If the condition is met, we want the bat to move up.
+If the condition is met, we want the bat to move upwards.
 Upwards in the coordinate system on our LED screen means making the y coordinate smaller - remember that the top pixel's y coordinate is `0`.

 + If the `event.action` was `'pressed'`, take away `1` from the `bat_y` coordinate.
 This will allow us to redraw the bat at a different position. **Note:** because the `bat_y` variable is defined outside of this function, we also have to tell Python to use the **global** version of this variable so that we are allowed to change it from inside the function.